 Many people in troubled marriages love to take internet relationship quizzes.
 And the toxic relationship quiz is among the most popular.
-There are many internet “relationship coaches” who have popularized the toxic relationship quiz as the be-all and end-all of assessing marital health.
+There are many internet “relationship coaches” who have popularized the online toxic relationship quiz to assess marital health.

 Unfortunately, when it comes to asking about the most prevalent toxic relationship pattern that impacts the most number of marriages…they’re way off base.

 Here are a few sample questions that you might typically see on the average internet toxic relationship quiz:

 - Does your partner control who you can see or spend time with?